Arthgyaan

 Following all the steps above will get you started in goal-based investing but that does not mean you are done.
 Since stock markets do not move up straight like an FD, you need to review and rebalance every year by performing the same steps so far: check the list of goals, review goal target corpus, corpus accumulated and find out new SIP amounts.
 The process is described in more detail in this post.

-There are a series for health checks that you can do depending on your life-stage:
+There are a series of health checks that you can do depending on your life stage:

 Step 0: Building defences around your financial life